JKBero/Makers-Notes/Week_1.md

 ## Weekend Challenge

 ### Goal Setting
-- write a thorough README in the Airport Challenge
+- write a thorough README in the Airport Challenge - COMPLETED
-- get as far as possible in the Airport Challenge
+- get as far as possible in the Airport Challenge - COMPLETED
-- stick to TDD principles
+- stick to TDD principles - COMPLETED

 ----------
 ----------